Weyl integration formula

+Note that the inner integral is over the manifold $G/T$, the quotient of the group $G$ over the maximal torus $T$, and $d(gT)$ is some Borel measure on this manifold.

 The formula can be used to derive the Weyl character formula.
 (The theory of Verma modules, on the other hand, gives a purely algebraic derivation of the Weyl character formula.)